lddubeau/saxes/README.md

 The parser has the following properties:

-`line`, `column`, `position` - Indications of the position in the XML document where the parser currently is looking.
+`line`, `column`, `columnIndex`, `position` - Indications of the position in the XML document where the parser currently is looking.
+The `columnIndex` property counts columns as if indexing into a JavaScript string, whereas the `column` property counts Unicode characters.

 `closed` - Boolean indicating whether or not the parser can be written to.
 If it's `true`, then wait for the `ready` event to write again.